brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 Building the window function: for each row, the "window" is the other rows in the same transaction: `PARTITION BY order_id, transaction_commit_timestamp`, in reverse chronological order: `ORDER BY transaction_sequence_number DESC`.

 That ordering puts the most recent row first.
-I use the `ROW_NUMBER()` function with this window to label each row with its position in the transaction, so that the latest row getting the value `1`.
+I use the `ROW_NUMBER()` function with this window to label each row with its position in the transaction so that the latest row gets the value `1`.
 It's now easy to filter out the rows that have values other than `1`.

 ### Importance of Primary Key

 If a transaction for two different orders happened to commit at the exact same time, or a transaction updated multiple rows, I'd only get one row out, which means I'd filter out some order updates completely!

-Partitioning by the primary key for the table (`order_id` in this case) as well as `transaction_commit_timestamp` mitigates that risk, now I'd need two transactions for the same order committing at the exact same time to have a problem - the kind of edge case that's unlikely enough that we can probably accept the risk and not try to handle it.
+Partitioning by the primary key for the table (`order_id` in this case) as well as `transaction_commit_timestamp` mitigates that risk, now I'd need two transactions for the same order committing at the same time to have a problem - the kind of edge case that's unlikely enough that we can probably accept the risk and not try to handle it.

 ### Implementing Disambiguation

-I think this logic is all about the application's database interaction logic and the CDC mechanism rather than the promotions usecase I'm working on.
+I think this logic is all about the application's database interaction logic and the CDC mechanism rather than the promotions use case I'm working on.
 I'll add a view over the orders table to do this work and keep the complexity away from my promotions logic.

 ```sql title="Disambiguated order transactions view"
 CREATE OR REPLACE VIEW orders_disambiguated AS